ccrawford/FSHardware/KLN 90B GPS/README.md

 Physical controls, display, and mounting for [falcon71's KLN 90B](https://github.com/falcon71/kln90b) for MSFS.

-In June-ish of 2024 A2A added support for the open-source KLN 90B to the Comanche.
+In June-ish of 2024 A2A added support for Falcon71's awesome [open-source KLN 90B](https://github.com/falcon71/kln90b) to the A2A Comanche which is my 'daily driver' in MSFS 2020.
 Although my current radio stack is full, I wanted to add this somehow.

 The basic construction of this is "a button box connected by Mobiflight with a small HDMI screen."
 It's very similar to my G1000 or GNS530.